 Scientific studies must be above all a quality control for the professional, no matter the time of experience.
 Experience time is irrelevant.
 Practice time means applying knowledge and improving it, which means that we are feeding what we think right, even if it is wrong.

 I can understand avoidance in speaking of certain subjects because they are very negative connotated, but the vast majority of people that avoid it do not know their real meaning, the result of all the social conditioning above written.
 I defend real knowledge and individual choice, the people should make their personal and professional decisions without incoherence or social pressure.

-Like animals should not be a unique requirement for animal training.
+Like animals should not be an unique requirement for animal training.
 The notion of communicating with a different species gives us the responsibility to seek more and more scientific (trustworthy) information with a pragmatic view of everything, in order to learn even more and don’t make the mistake of believe in everything we read or hear from others.
-Stimulating the natural behaviors of the species and not conditioning them to social wills and pressures should be the main thing.
+Stimulating the natural behaviors of the species and do not conditioning them to social wills and pressures should be the main thing.

 Don’t be what society wants you to be, or give in to their pressures.
 Respect other species and communicate with them not by opposition, but because there is natural feedback.
 Knowledge is a powerful tool and it’s free.
 Lack of knowledge is expensive.
 Nosce te ipsum.